parinpan/twido/README.md

         "notification": "I ask the almighty God about the video link for you and it's accessible on: {video_url} \n\n-Don't hesitate to come back buddy, @{username}"
     }
     ```
-    - Setup the configuration absolute path to where it's actually located by opening **init.go** file in *config* directory, find these lines and change it to the right absolute path (required)
+    - Setup the configuration absolute path to where it's actually located by opening **init.go** file in project *config* directory, find these lines and change it to the right absolute path (required)
     ```go
     var TwidoConfig, TwidoConfigErr = NewConfiguration(ConfigurationOption{
 		    Environment: "production",